On This Page

 , offers accounts to

 account from an acquirer.
-Your merchant account must be configured to process
+Your merchant account must be configured to process card-not-present

-card-not-present, card-present, or mail-order/telephone-order (MOTO) transactions.Each acquirer has connections to a limited number of payment processors.
+or mail-order/telephone-order (MOTO) transactions.Each acquirer has connections to a limited number of payment processors.
 You

 must choose a payment processor that your acquirer supports.

-You can expect your acquirer to charge these fees:
+You can expect to pay these fees:

 - Discount rates: your acquirer charges a fee and collects a percentage of every transaction.
 The combination of the fee and the percentage is called thediscount rate.
 These charges can bebundled(combined into a single charge) orunbundled(charged separately).